Love and Other Drugs (2010)

 Love and Other Drugs feels tragically overextended and if only Zwick had only been more judicious this could have been a really solid film.
 There are three or four different films at play here.
 The tone never settles down, bouncing from broad comedy to weepie Lifetime-related drama.
 Gyllenhaal and Hathaway work wonders together with and without clothes.
 Their performances make the film stronger, and they make you wish that the movie had more going on for it than spirited rolls in the hay.
 You even wish there was more to the sex than simply large amounts of it.
 Zwick will always wear his liberal idealism on his sleeve and slip a message into his films, but this time the message is completely eaten alive.
 If anybody walks away from Love and Other Drugs with a blinding passion for prescription drug reform, then they must have been watching a different movie.
 The one I watched was amusing in spurts and had nudity.

 Nate’s Grade: B-

-Posted on November 25, 2010, in 2010 Movies and tagged anne hathaway, drama, edward zwick, hank azaria, jake gyllenhaal, josh gad, judy greer, period film, romance.
+Posted on November 25, 2010, in 2010 Movies and tagged anne hathaway, disability, drama, edward zwick, hank azaria, jake gyllenhaal, josh gad, judy greer, period film, romance.
 Bookmark the permalink.
 Leave a comment.